 The stockings need to be replaced every three to six months.
-The individual should be measured every time they are replaced in case a change in size becomes necessary.
-The recommendation is purchasing a minimum of two pairs each time.
-This helps ensure there is always a clean pair available for wear while the others are being washed and dried.
+Individuals should be measured every time they have been replaced in case a change in size becomes necessary.
+The recommendation is to purchase a minimum of two pairs each time.
+This helps ensure a clean pair is always available for wear while the others are being washed and dried.
 Support stockings should never be tumbled dry because this can cause damage to the elastic.
-If the standard sizes do not fit, they can be custom made.
+If the standard sizes do not fit, they can be custom-made.
 A prescription will be required.
-For individuals unable to put on the stockings, there are applicators available at most pharmacies.
+There are applicators available at most pharmacies for individuals unable to put on the stockings.

 Additional Treatments for Varicose Eczema

 Emollients and moisturisers can help decrease dry skin.
 The general recommendations are a thick, fragrance-free cream or petroleum jelly.
 The individual can speak with their physician, pharmacist or dermatologist regarding the best options available.
-The physician may prescribe medications including a (TCI) topic calcineurin inhibitor or corticosteroid to decrease pain, redness, swelling and inflammation.
-If there is any kind of infection, ulcers, erosions or cellulitis present, antibiotics will be prescribed.
-In the case of a large ulcer, a skin graft may be necessary.
+The physician may prescribe medications, including a (TCI) topic calcineurin inhibitor or corticosteroid, to decrease pain, redness, swelling and inflammation.
+Antibiotics will be prescribed if there is any infection, ulcers, erosions or cellulitis.
+A skin graft may be necessary in the case of a large ulcer.

-If there is extreme inflammation of the skin, a topical steroid may be prescribed by the physician.
+If there is extreme skin inflammation, a topical steroid may be prescribed by the physician.
 Both steroid ointments and creams are applied directly to the skin.
-The purpose of a topical steroid is to decrease the amount of inflammation in the skin.
-If the skin is extremely dry, a steroid ointment will be prescribed as opposed to a cream.
+The purpose of a topical steroid is to decrease the inflammation in the skin.
+If the skin is dehydrated, a steroid ointment will be prescribed instead of a cream.
 In most instances, a mid-strength steroid is enough.
-If there is heavy inflammation, a much strong ointment may be necessary.
 Topical steroids are generally used once or twice each day.
 The physician will tell the individual how often to use the topical steroid.

-The steroid is applied evenly and thinly on the inflamed area of the skin prior to being rubbed in.
-This is different than the generous application necessary with an emollient.
+The steroid is applied evenly and thinly on the inflamed area of the skin before being rubbed in.
+This is different from the generous application necessary with an emollient.
 The best way to determine how much to use for each application is to squeeze a little ointment onto the end of a finger directly from the tube.
 The steroid should begin at the fingertip and end at the first crease.
 This is referred to as a fingertip unit.
-One of these units is sufficient for the treatment of an area twice as big as the flat of the hand when the fingers are held together.
+One of these units is sufficient for treating an area twice as big as the flat of the hand when the fingers are held together.
 The ointment or cream should be rubbed gently into the skin until it is completely gone.
 The individual should then wash their hands.

 When the Treatment is Ineffective

-If there is no improvement in the condition after treatment, the physician will most likely have additional tests run.
-This is often to determine if the individual has developed contact dermatitis.
-This is a sensitivity to all or any of the dressings, ointments or creams that have been used on the skin.
-A dermatologist or skin specialist will probably conduct patch testing.
+Many individuals with varicose eczema are referred to a dermatologist to receive more specialised medical advice.
+If there is no improvement in the condition after treatment, the physician will most likely have additional tests like patch testing.
 This is when patches of different chemicals are placed on the skin to see if there is any reaction.
-Many individuals with varicose eczema are referred to a dermatologist to receive more specialised advice regarding their condition.

 - Understanding your Varicose Veins